amirreza8002/medical_record/README.md

 ##### if the user chooses to delete a whole file, he just has to select a name and all the data saved under that name will be deleted.
 ##### if the user wants to make a condition disappear, he picks a name and a condition that is filed under that name and sends that condition and all the medicines registered under it to the void.
 ##### if the user chooses medicine delete, he inputs a name and a condition saved under that name and a medicine saved under that condition, then deletes that one data.
+#### any attempt to delete a data is componied with a conformation message before finalization.

 ## explroing the code